1. Get help from a real estate agent, if necessary

-One of the first decisions you need to make is choosing between a real estate agent and a real estate service, like DuProprio, which assists you in the sale of your property.
+One of the first decisions you need to make is to choose between a real estate agent and a real estate service that assists you in the sale of your property.

 A real estate agent takes care of preparing contracts and sales forms and ensures that the client understands everything in each document.
 In addition to coordinating visits, agents also more optimally promote the sale of your house on the market.
 These services come at a cost, however, with the agent taking a commission of about 5% of the house’s selling price.
 This amounts to $15,000 for a $300,000 property.

 Settling on a selling price for your property (linked article available in French only) is a crucial and sometimes stressful step.
 There are many aspects to consider, most notably market data and your time constraints.
-To get a clearer picture, seek assistance from your real estate agent (if applicable) or from a valuation professional.
+To get a clearer picture, seek assistance from your real estate agent, from experts at your disposal through your assisted sale service, or from a valuation professional.

 Valuation professionals have the qualifications to produce a complete report on your property’s market value.
 You will be charged a fee.
 Contrary to a real estate agent, they do not earn any commissions on the sale, therefore they are impartial.